 It is notable that the T Typ 701 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the T5 does not offer wifi capability.
+In contrast, the T5 does not provide wifi capability.

 Both the T5 and the T Typ 701 have been discontinued, but can regularly be found used on eBay.
 The T5 was replaced by the Canon T6, while the T Typ 701 was followed by the Leica TL.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon T5 and the Leica T?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS Rebel T5:

 - More detail: Offers more megapixels (17.9 vs 16.2MP) with a 5% higher linear resolution.